 This drum interface is the perfect tool for turning any space into a fully-fledged recording studio.
 It has 8 balanced XLR inputs which is more than enough to accommodate for a full set of drum microphones and overhead drum microphones.
 It has a total of 18 inputs and 20 outputs of incredible sound quality.

-The interface is easy and straightforward to use, even for beginners.
-Each knob corresponds to a different microphone channel input and there is an intuitive display.
 The USB connectivity allows for seamless integration to any computer, and Focusrite uses streamlined software for connectivity called Focusrite Control.

 The Scarlett 18i20 interface features ultra-low latency that means your drum recordings won’t suffer any lag or delay.
 This is really important to prevent drum recordings from sounding out of time, and another reason why this is the best drum recording interface for those starting out.

-Last but not least, the Scarlett 18i20 includes a copy of Pro-Tools, meaning you can get started with drum recordings right away and you don’t need to spend extra on a DAW!
-This drum recording interface boasts fantastic, clean sounds and it’s the best audio interface for those looking to record drums from home.
+Last but not least, the Scarlett 18i20 includes a copy of Pro-Tools, meaning you can get started with drum recordings right away and you don’t need to spend extra on a DAW.
+I’ve always found ProTools quite hard to use, but it’s the industry-standard DAW, making its inclusion seriously valuable.

 Pros